-- BC33 Paragraph 20(a) requires disclosure of income statement gains and losses by the measurement classifications in IAS 39 IFRS 9 (which complement the balance sheet disclosure requirement described in paragraph BC14).
-The Board concluded that the disclosure is needed for users to understand the financial performance of an entity's financial instruments, given the different measurement bases in IAS 39 IFRS 9. - BC34 Some entities include interest and dividend income in gains and losses on financial assets and financial liabilities held for trading measured at fair value through profit or loss and others do not.
+- BC33 Paragraph 20(a) requires disclosure of income statement gains and losses by the measurement classifications in IFRS 9 (which complement the balance sheet disclosure requirement described in paragraph BC14).
+The Board concluded that the disclosure is needed for users to understand the financial performance of an entity's financial instruments, given the different measurement bases in IFRS 9. - BC34 Some entities include interest and dividend income in gains and losses on financial assets and financial liabilities measured at fair value through profit or loss and others do not.
 To assist users in comparing income arising from financial instruments across different entities, the Board decided that an entity should disclose how the income statement amounts are determined.
-For example, an entity should disclose whether net gains and losses on financial assets or financial liabilities held for trading measured at fair value through profit or loss include interest and dividend income (see Appendix B, paragraph B5(e)).
+For example, an entity should disclose whether net gains and losses on financial assets or financial liabilities measured at fair value through profit or loss include interest and dividend income (see Appendix B, paragraph B5(e)).